L. Holloway is an experienced keeper of chickens and other fowl who has spent nearly a decade educating others on their habits and care.

 Once you've set up the brooder, built the coop, ordered the chicks, and brought them home, it's time for the real work to begin.

-- A common malady that affects chicks—especially those that have been shipped—is pasty butt.
+- Watch out for pasty butt.
+A common malady that affects chicks—especially those that have been shipped—is pasty butt.
 Pasty butt is a condition wherein dried feces accumulates on the chick's bottom and can ultimately obstruct the vent.
 This can be fatal if left unresolved, so it must be watched for and removed promptly.
 To remove pasty butt, carefully soak the chick's bottom in warm water or run it under a warm tap.
 Allow the dried poop to soften before breaking it off piece by piece.
 Be very careful not to pull or tug, as this could actually tear the chick's delicate skin.
 Patience is crucial.

-- Another malady that can afflict chicks is a condition called wry-neck.
+- Watch out for wry-neck.
+Another malady that can afflict chicks is a condition called wry-neck.
 Wry-neck is a result of a nutrient deficiency, and it can be treated in older birds.
 For very young chicks who hatch with the condition or manifest it a few days after hatching, it is unfortunately usually fatal.
 In these cases, it is a result of insufficient nutrition in the egg itself, and the chick is usually too far gone to be saved once it hatches.
 If you wish to try anyway, you will need to supplement your chick's intake of selenium and vitamin E. There are several, far more detailed resources on this topic from authors who have had more success with this than I have, so that will be the extent of my advice on the subject.

-- Another common malady that befalls new chicks is hypothermia.
+- Avoid hypothermia.
+Another common malady that befalls new chicks is hypothermia.
 Maybe they escaped the brooder and couldn't reach the heat source, or they got dunked in the water dish, or lost in a rainstorm, but whatever the cause, hypothermia can be fatal for chicks.
 It's important to remember the adage when dealing with hypothermic chicks: It's not dead until it's warm and dead.
 Many times I have had a chick that was cold and lifeless, only to place it in the warmth of the incubator or brooder and have it revive, often good as new.
 Do your best to avoid your chicks finding themselves in situation where they may become too cold to survive, and if a chick does end up chilled, put it someplace safe and warm where it can hopefully recover.

-- Injuries, particularly to the vent area, are another common chick malady.
+- Check for injuries.
+Injuries, particularly to the vent area, are another common chick malady.
 Chicks in the brooder with a bloody wound should be separated to avoid the other chicks pecking it to death.
 Chicks do not know better than to eat anything that tastes good, even if it is to the detriment of their broodmate.
 Chicks can and will cannibalize each other (and adult chickens are not much better).
 Have a plan in place before you bring your chicks home in case you need to isolate one.

 Unexpected Dangers to Chickens